tc39/Function-prototype-toString-revision/README.md

-This is a stage 1 ES2016 proposal to replace ES2015's section 19.2.3.5.
+This is a stage 1 ECMA-262 proposal to replace ES2015's section 19.2.3.5.

-The goals of this proposal are
+The original goals of this proposal were

 0. remove the forward-incompatible requirement